Every man wants a chiseled chest, and every woman dreams of firm breasts without surgery.

 In fact, it is all one muscle - pectoralis major- with numerous origins and insertion points due to its size.
 This muscle consists of two heads - the sternocostal head and the clavicular head.

+The sternocostal head originates at the sternum and makes up approximately four-fifths of its total size.
 It is the lower and middle part of the pec, while the clavicular head is the upper part that originates at the collarbone.

 The muscle fibers are oriented in different directions, so the angle at which you bring your arm forward determines which part of the pectoral muscle will be more engaged in the movement.